Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 The Food and Drug Administration (FDA) has been considering whether to propose a ban prohibiting hair straightening product manufacturers from using formaldehyde in their products.
 The deadline for imposing this ban has passed, and the FDA has done nothing.

 This is disappointing since formaldehyde has been previously linked to cancer in many products and many consumer groups, including Black women.
-So far, the FDA has not given an explanation for missing the deadline.
+So far, the FDA has not explained why the deadline is missing.

 In spite of the Defendants' objections (see the May 1st entry below), Maura Grossman, a professor at the University of Waterloo, has been named the ESI Special Master.
 Professor Grossman holds several degrees, including a Law degree from Georgetown University, Ph.D. and M.A. degrees from Adelphi University, and a Bachelor's degree from Brown University.